 Every cuisine is a billion-dollar opportunity and may create 100 new start-ups in every state.
-Traditional Indian foods are nutritious, tasty, and suitable to local climate and traditions.
-The market size of traditional Indian foods within India is Rs.
+Indian traditional foods are nutritious, tasty, and suitable to local climate and traditions.
+The market size of Indian traditional foods within India is Rs.
 1300 million-plus global Market.
-For global markets, traditional Indian foods offer varieties to consumers always looking for new taste and options, writes Vijay Sardana
+For global markets, Indian traditional foods offer varieties to consumers always looking for new taste and options, writes Vijay Sardana.

 India is known as a land of taste and traditional foods.
 Most of the traders came to India to explore the opportunity to trade with India.
 History will also support that India was attacked and raided by outsiders because of our wealth and taste for good things.
 Those who could not afford to compete with the quality and taste of India raided India to loot the wealth of India and also to destroy India’s taste and tradition to protect their own against competition from India.

 Unfortunately, after independence, due to short-sighted political considerations, we ignored building on the inherent strengths of India — our globally admired art and culture including traditional foods.
 This costed India’s economic development in terms of employment opportunities and foreign exchange and also respectful social and political interaction.
 In the absence of our time-tested cost-effective traditional foods as healthy options, society moved towards imported and expensive concepts of junk foods in the name of pseudo-development and modernization.

 Reasons for the poor development of the traditional food industry

 Concerned departments and ministries looked towards the west to learn about the food industry.
 Their own ignorance reflected in policy-making.
 They ignored the fact that India has a long tradition of 5000 years of feeding healthy foods to society while ensuring sustainable and healthy food habits based on the locational and regional needs of society.